Anpirtoline

+Anpirtoline (INN; developmental code name D-16949), also known as 2-chloro-6-piperidin-4-ylsulfanylpyridine, is a serotonin receptor modulator which was under development for the treatment of major depressive disorder (MDD) and pain but was never marketed.

-Anpirtoline (chemical formula C10H13ClN2S) is a synthetic chemical compound used as a 5-HT1B receptor agonist as well as a 5-HT3 receptor antagonist, causing a decrease in serotonin synthesis and a reduction in aggressive behavior.
+It is a serotonin 5-HT1B and 5-HT1D receptor agonist, a serotonin 5-HT1A receptor ligand, a serotonin 5-HT3 receptor antagonist, and also binds to the serotonin 5-HT2 receptors with weak affinity.
+However, it acts preferentially as a serotonin 5-HT1B receptor agonist and is sometimes described as being selective in this action.
+It causes a decrease in serotonin synthesis and a reduction in aggressive behavior.

+Anpirtoline is a synthetic compound.
 Anpirtoline hydrochloride appears as a white solid and is soluble in water.
 Being synthetic, the compound can be purchased from suppliers.

 Properties

 Physical

 Anpirtoline hydrochloride appears as a white solid at room temperature and is soluble in water and DMSO.
 Its has a density of 1.27 g/cm3 and a molar mass of 265.20.
 Structurally, the most notable parts of anpirtoline hydrochloride are two six-membered rings bonded via a sulfur atom.

 Chemical

 The melting point of anpirtoline hydrochloride is 126-128 °C. The flash point of the compound is 174 °C. Many of Anpirtoline hydrochloride's chemical properties remain unknown or untested.

 Uses

 Currently, anpirtoline is primarily used for research purposes due to its receptor agonist and receptor antagonist properties.
 Studies involving social instigation, aggression, and other behavioral traits make ample use of the compound.